user2410/k8s-vm-cluster/README.md

 ## 🧱 Cluster Topology

+Depending on VirtualBox host-only interface settings of VirtualBox, the cluster will be set up differently on each machine.
+For example, if the host-only interface is set to `172.16.10.0/24`, the cluster will be configured as follows:

 | Node      | Role   | IP Address     | Vagrant Hostname |
 |-----------|--------|----------------|------------------|
 | master    | Master | `172.16.10.2`  | `master`         |